 MinneWebCon’s schedule is created from fantastic submissions from speakers around the country.
-Our call for proposals is now closed.
+Our call for proposals for 2015 will open on September 8, 2014.

 One-hour sessions: The lion’s share of our Day One programming is made up of one hour presentations from web folks just like you.
 We take particular pride in having a holistic “liberal arts and sciences” approach to our web conference: we want the day to be a healthy mix of big ideas, new theories, and hands-on knowledge for an audience that includes designers, developers, writers, and other roles in creating the web.